PrincetonUniversity/PsyNeuLink/README.md

 - **System** - Set of (potentially interacting) processes, that can be managed by a “budget” of control

-  - **Process** - Function that takes an input, processes it through an ordered list of mechanisms (and projections) and generates an output
+  - **Process** - Function that takes an input, processes it through an ordered list of mechanisms (and projections)and generates an output.

-    - **Mechanism** -
-                 Function that converts an input state representation into an output state representation Parameters determine its operation, under the influence of projections
+    - **Mechanism** - Function that converts an input state representation into an output state representation.
+Parameters determine its operation, under the influence of projections.

-      + **Processing Mechanism** -
-                     Function that takes a
+      + **Processing Mechanism** - Function that takes a

       + **Control Mechanism** -

       + **Monitoring Mechanism** -

-    - **Projection**
-                 Function that takes a source of in, possibly transforms it, and uses it to determine the operation of a mechanism;  three primary types:
+    - **Projection** - Function that takes a source of in, possibly transforms it, and uses it to determine the operation of a mechanism;  three primary types:

-      + **Mapping**
-                     Takes the output of sender mechanism, possibly transforms it, and provides it as the input to a receiver mechanism
+      + **Mapping** - Takes the output of sender mechanism, possibly transforms it, and provides it as the input to a receiver mechanism

       + **Control Signal** - Takes an allocation (scalar), possibly transforms it, and uses it to modulate the parameter(s) of a mechanism's function

-      + **Learning** - Takes an error signal (scalar or vector), possibly transforms it, and uses it to modulate the parameter of a projection function
+      + **Learning** - Takes an error signal (scalar or vector), possibly transforms it,and uses it to modulate the parameter of a projection function

-      + **Gating Signal** — *Not yet implemented* - Takes a source, possibly transforms it, and uses it to modulate the input or output state of a mechanism
+      + [*Not yet implemented*] **Gating Signal** - Takes a source, possibly transforms it, and uses it to modulate the input or output state of a mechanism